+Interventes became en independent mission.
 Mr. Poole ended his work here Aug.

-26, 1888, and was succeeded by Rev. W.

-M. Barker, afterward Bishop of Western Colorado, and finally of Olympia.

-Mr. Barker held his last service on Ash

-wednesday, 1885, having begun his

-rectorship March 3, 1889.
-The present

-rector began his labors here October 1,

-1893.

-We have no minute book before the

-advent of Mr. Gilfillan, where after a

-time we have the names of the following as being on the vestry: B. S. Russell and Henry Selby; wardens.
-Tue

-other vestrymen were J. R. Culver,

-Charles G. Nichols, G. W. Cottrill, J. L.

-Smith, T. B. Merritt, J. K. Seaton, C. C.

-Jones, Among the earliest families

-were those of Gen. Sargent, of whom Mrs. Sargent was always for years an active worker, and Mrs. Macmillan was most useful in parochial activities.
-She afterwards became a missionary to Africa.
+26, 1838, and was succeeded by Rev. W. M. Barker, afterward Bishop of West-ern Colorado, and finally of Olympia.
+Mr. Barker held his last service on Ash wednesday, 1835, having begun his rectorship March 3, 1839.
+The present rectorship March 3, 1839.
+The present test of Mr. Glifillan, where after a dime we have the names of the follow-ing as being on the vestry: B. S. Rus-sel and Henry Selby; wardens.
+Tae other vestrymen were J. B. Culver, Charles G. Nichols, G. W. Cottrill, J. La Smith, T. B. Merritt, J. K. Seaton, C. C. Jones, Among the earliest families were those of Gen. Sargent, of whom Mrs. Sargent was always for years an active worker, and Mrs. Macmillan was most useful in parochial activities, She afterwards became a missionary to Africa.
 Col. Culver and his family were always foremost in the work.
-There were also the Nettleton family, the Peytons, Mr. and Mrs. A. M. Miller, Mrs. E. T. Bywater, the Walbanks, Mr. and Mrs. W. R. Storn, the Cashes and Mrs. Pratt.
+There were also the Nettleton family, the Peytons, Mr. and Mrs. A. M. Miller, Mrs. E. T. Bywater, the Walbanks, Mr. and Mrs. W. R. Storn, the Cashes and Mrs. Fratt.

-Mrs. F. T. Bywater, the Walbanks, Mr. and Mrs. W. R. Storn, the Cashes and Mrs. Pratt.

-His a Varied History.

-The parish has had a varied history feeling the many depressions in business and at all times being selfdependent in an extraordinary degree.
-St. Paul's has had largely to carry the mission work in the city and has shown remarkable zeal in erecting and maintaining a hospital for the public good.
-In the last ten years it has not done much for itself but has nevertheless carried a great burden.
-Unselfishly it has looked for others' good and not its own selfish ends.
-It paid a large indebtedness, it sacrificed itself to give absolutely vital help in raising the greater amount of endowment for a new bishop, when there was but little money in the city.
-Some of our leading men could not give money, but gave their notes for amounts totalling 33500, when it looked as though the project for relieving Bishop Gilbert, of beloved memory, from his too great responsibilities was doubtful, and when it became imperative to build a new hospital, we put aside the selfish desire to have a new church, and all worked together to the end that we have one of the best western hospitals for fireprocofing, for sanitary conditions, and for equipment.
-It marks a most unselfish career that though we well might have expended this money on building betterment, we passed our vanity by, and did what seemed best for the city at large.

-One of our mission churches would have been sold for a mortgage, had not our parish stepped in and paid in large part the indebtedness.
-And always our people have given largely to every part of the church work in our midst.
-It was held, probably in our basement.
-It was in October that the hospital was started.
-It was about that time that we entered the building on Fourth street.
-It was in October that Bishop Harker was elected and a year after that the present rector jook charge.
+Intervious, Mr. and Mrs. A. M. Miller, Mrs. F. T. Bywater, the Walbanks, Mr. and Mrs. V. R. Storn, the Cashes and Mrs. Pratt.
+Have a Varied History.
+The parish has had a varied history, feeling: the many depressions in business and at all times being selidependent in an extraordinary degree.
+St. Paul's has had largely to carry the mission work in the city and has shown remarkable zeal in erecting and month for itself but has nevertheless carried a great burden.
+Unself-ishly it has looked for others' good and not its own selfish ends.
+It paid a large indebtedness, it sacrificed itself to give absolutely vital help in raising the greater amount of endowment for a large indebtedness, it sacrificed itself to give absolutely vital help in raising the greater amount of endowment for a new bishop, when there was but little money in the city.
+Some of our leading men could not give moner, but gave their notes for amounts totalling \$3500, when it looked as though the project for relieving Bishop Gilbert, of beloved memory, from his too great responsibilities was doubtful, and when it became imperative to build a new hospital, we put aside the selfish desire to have a new church, and all worked together to the end that we have one of the best western hospitals for fireprofong, for sanitary conditions, and for equipment.
+It marks a most inselfish career that though we well might have expended this money on building betterment, we passed our vanity by, and did what seemed best for the city at large.
+One of our mission churches would have been sold for a mortgage, had not our parish stepped in and paid in ange part the indebtedness.
+And always our people have given largely to our mission for a first in the first porbably in our basement.
+It was in October that the sit rue and hope that St. Paul's, as in the past, will be one of the main factors in the spiritual upbuilding of our city.